digitalsimboja/substrate_storagechain_parachain/storagechain/metrics.md

 ## Specifications

-Here is the description of the components that make up our monitoring and alerting system:
+Here is the description of the components that make up our monitoring and
+alerting system:
-**Prometheus:** is the central module; it pulls metrics from different sources to provide them to the Grafana dashboard and Alert Manager.
+**Prometheus:** is the central module; it pulls metrics from different sources
+to provide them to the Grafana dashboard and Alert Manager.
-**Grafana** is the visual dashboard tool that we access from the outside (through SSH tunnel to keep the node secure).
+**Grafana** is the visual dashboard tool that we access from the outside
+(through SSH tunnel to keep the node secure).
-**Alert Manager** listens to Prometheus metrics and pushes an alert as soon as a threshold is crossed (disk full, no network, bad service status, CPU % usage for example).
+**Alert Manager** listens to Prometheus metrics and pushes an alert as soon a
+a threshold is crossed (disk full, no network, bad service status, CPU % usage
+for example).
 **Substrate node** (t3rn) natively provides metrics for monitoring.
 **Node exporter** provides hardware metrics of the dashboard.
 **Process exporter** provides process metrics for the dashboard (optional).